Tractors

 Step-by-Step Process of Puddling

-• After so many passes with the puddler, level the field's surface to ensure uniform water depth in the various stages of the cultivation.
+Levelling: After so many passes with the puddler, level the field surface to ensure uniform water depth in the various stages of the cultivation.

-• Let the water drain out to a particular level to transplant rice/paddy seedlings after completing the puddling process.
+Draining: Let the water drain-out to a particular level to transplant rice/paddy seedlings after completing the puddling process.

 Methods of Puddling in India

-Different puddling methods are practised in rice farming depending on the farm area, soil type and moisture content.
+Different puddling methods are practiced in rice farming depending on the farm area, soil type, and moisture content.
 These methods require different farm mechanization implements such as plough and puddler which are the most essential implements in rice farming.
-Let’s understand the different puddling methods practised in India below:
+Let’s understand the different puddling methods practiced in India below:

 Manual Puddling